Lyon03/Image_To_Calendar/README.md

 * [Google Calendar API](https://developers.google.com/calendar/api), which adds the events to the user's google calendar.

 #### Setting Up Nanonets
 Create an account if you don't have one in [Nanonets](https://nanonets.com/).
-We essentailly need two things - your **API key** and **Model ID**, which need to be stored in a text file in seperate lines respectively in the same directory as your script.
+We essentially need two things - your **API key** and **Model ID**, which need to be stored in a text file in seperate lines respectively in the same directory as your script.

 i) After Logging in, create a new model by clicking on the New Model button
 ![nanonetsimageoffrontpage](https://user-images.githubusercontent.com/53299215/147347071-86642fcc-8fd4-4bcc-a8a9-11191cf69b79.png)